zopefoundation/ZODB/misc/tour/script.rst

 ::
    site.boards

-BTrees are very efficient for working with mapping objects with ordered keys.
+BTrees are very efficient for working with large mapping objects with ordered keys.
 They can spread data over multiple database records, so very large collections can be handled without loading the entire collection into memory to access a subset of keys.